Azure/azure-relay-bridge/CONFIG.md

 A single instance of azbridge can support multiple concurrent "local" listeners and multiple "remote" forwarders concurrently, also in a mixed configuration.

-The required Azure Relay connection string can either be supplied on the command line, can be picked from an environment variable, or from a configuration file.
+The endpoint URI or connection string can either be supplied on the command line, can be picked from an environment variable, or from a configuration file.

-The connection string's embedded authentication/authorization information must confer sufficient permissions for the desired operation(s) to be executed, e.g. for the "local" mode, the connection string must enable the bridge to send to the configured relay entity.
+The client's permissions must be sufficient for the desired operation(s) to be executed, e.g. for the "local" mode, the connection string or RBAC permissions must enable the bridge to send to the configured relay entity.

+When no shared access policy is specified either in the connection string or via the `-K` and `-k` options, the tool will use the "default Azure credentials" method just like the `az` CLI tool, meaning that it will automatically pick up the current user's Azure CLI login context.
+That is the preferred way to use the tool, as it allows for seamless integration with Entra ID and is the most secure way to authenticate with Azure Relay.The examples in this document show that usage, only referring to the Relay service with the `-e` option.

 Arguments:

-**-b bind_address**
+### **-b bind_address**

 Use bind_address on the local machine as the source address of forwarding connections.
 Only useful on systems with more than one address.

-**-D**

-Reserved.
-Not presently supported

-**-e endpoint_uri**
+### **-e endpoint_uri**

 Azure Relay endpoint URI (see -x).

-**-f configfile**
+### **-f configfile**

 Specifies an alternative per-user configuration file.
 If a configuration file is given on the command line, the system-wide configuration file